 If your family or friends love pets, they’ll understand what you’re going through.
 We often get calls from those who have recently lost a pet, and we’ll gladly do what we can to help with the healing process.
 Our owner has been trained for and is experienced in grief counseling.
 Grief is real regardless of who you have lost.

 My family and friends think I am “crazy” for wanting to do this.
 What do I tell them?

-For example, we have a Beagle preserved in our showroom area, visitors who sees him think he is just that, a sleeping Beagle.
-Lots of people talk to him, and have even come to our studio several times before they realize he is not sleeping.
+For example, we have a Beagle preserved in our showroom area, visitors who see him think he is just that, a sleeping Beagle.
+Lots of people talk to him and have even come to our studio several times before they realize he is not sleeping.

 Coping with the loss of a pet is a hard one.
-Guy Winch discusses why would should be taking it seriously, and how we can handle it.
+Guy Winch discusses why we should be taking it seriously, and how we can handle it.